brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Output
-The following will be the output by terraform if you have executed the terraform plan and the same output will be made when using the terraform apply:
+The following will be the output by terraform if you have executed the terraform plan command and the same output will be generated when using the terraform apply command: